-Set up multiuser
+Set up voice recognition

-- Personal Requests: Lets you use HomePod to send and read messages, check your calendar, add reminders, create notes or run Siri Shortcuts on your iOS device.HomePod might require authentication for some requests and will send a notification to your iPhone to authenticate the task.If you have more than one HomePod in your home, you can choose which HomePod speakers will respond to your Personal Requests.
+- Personal Requests: Lets you use HomePod to send and read messages, make phone calls, check your calendar, add reminders, create notes, and run Siri Shortcuts on your iPhone or iPad.HomePod may require authentication for some requests and will send a notification to your iPhone to authenticate the task.If you have more than one HomePod in your home, you can turn Personal Requests on or off for each HomePod.

 If Siri doesn't recognise you

-- Reset Recognise My Voice: In the Home app, tap Home , then tap Home Settings.
-Choose your home, then turn Recognise My Voice off then on.Wait a few minutes before trying Siri again.
+- Reset Recognise My Voice: In the Home app, tap the More button , then tap Home Settings.Tap your name under People, turn off Recognise My Voice, then turn it back on again.Wait a few minutes before trying Siri again.

-- Restart your HomePod.
+- Restart your HomePod mini or HomePod.

 - Set up "Hey Siri" again.
 On your iPhone or iPad, go to Settings > Siri & Search, then turn Listen for "Hey Siri" off then on, and follow onscreen instructions to teach Siri your voice.